KNowledgeOnWebScale/NO3/README.md

     :isOnMenuOf :Hank.
 ```

-Support for existential and univerval quantifiers.
+Support for existential and universal quantifiers.

 Given: